dataiku/dss-plugin-timeseries-forecast/README.md

 - 🗓 Frequencies from year to minute, inc. business day
 - 🐍 Easy-to-install code environment in Python
 - 👾 GPU version to train your models even faster

-**Version 1.0.1 (2021-03)** - Bugfix release

-- 🪲 Bugfix with the FeedForward model when using external features of different lengths
-- 💅 Small naming and logging enhancements

 ## License